Lunar-Chipter/mire/README.md

 1. **Low Memory Allocation**: The library is designed with a strong focus on memory efficiency, with around 2-3 allocations per log operation after zero-allocation optimizations.

-2. **High Performance**: High throughput with operation times significantly improved, especially for batch operations (sub-25ns/op for CSV formatter, as low as 1.4μs/op in optimal conditions).
+2. **Optimized Performance**: High throughput with operation times significantly improved, especially for batch operations (sub-25ns/op for CSV formatter, as low as 1.4μs/op in best conditions).

 3. **Formatter Efficiency**:
-   - TextFormatter maintains good performance with ~2.5μs/op in typical conditions, as low as 1.8μs/op in optimal conditions
+   - TextFormatter maintains good performance with ~2.5μs/op in typical conditions, as low as 1.8μs/op in best conditions
    - JSONFormatter shows ~3.2μs/op for standard operations and ~4.9μs/op for pretty printing
-   - CSVFormatter achieves ~2.0μs/op with further optimization for batch processing, as fast as 1.4μs/op in optimal conditions
+   - CSVFormatter achieves ~2.0μs/op with further optimization for batch processing, as fast as 1.4μs/op in best conditions

 4. **Zero-Allocation Performance**: Several formatter operations achieve zero allocations through efficient object pooling and manual memory management.

-5. **Concurrency Scalability**: The library handles concurrency well with minimal overhead and optimized goroutine-local storage.
+5. **Concurrency Scalability**: The library handles concurrency well with minimal overhead and efficient goroutine-local storage.

-6. **Advanced Optimization**:
+6. **Optimization**:
    - Design uses object pooling to reduce allocations
    - Formatters are designed to minimize string creation and allocation
    - Cache-friendly memory access patterns for improved performance
    - Branch prediction optimizations for faster execution

-The Mire logging library is well-suited for high-load applications that require high-performance logging and efficient memory usage.
+The Mire logging library is well-suited for high-load applications that require optimized logging and efficient memory usage.

 ## 🔧 Advanced Configuration